MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 In the current landscape of LLM research, explicit reasoning methods such as Chain of Thought (CoT) have garnered significant attention.
-However, **implicit reasoning**---a more **fundamental capability---is
+However, **implicit reasoning**—a more **fundamental capability—is
 essential for understanding the true nature of these models**.
-Let's explore the implicit reasoning mechanisms within the Transformer architecture.
+Let’s explore the implicit reasoning mechanisms within the Transformer architecture.

 ### Implicit Reasoning in LMs

-Implicit reasoning refers to a model's ability to **generate correct outputs without explicitly showing its reasoning steps**.
+Implicit reasoning refers to a model’s ability to **generate correct outputs without explicitly showing its reasoning steps**.
 This fundamental capability shapes how language models process and utilize information.